 It wasn’t until some years later, however – once I’d moved to Israel – that I truly came to understand the reasons we celebrate Lag BaOmer, the 33rd day of the period from Passover to Shavuot during which we count the Omer.

 Although the date itself has strong ties to the holiday, Lag BaOmer became part of popular Jewish practice only as a result of the Zionist movement.
-It is a holiday that separates Jews from Israelis.

 Prior to the establishment of the State of Israel, observant Jews in Palestine and around the world honored the scholar Rashbi on Lag BaOmer by lighting torches and singing songs.
-For young Zionists of the time, those same bonfires and songs honored not a learned scholar, but young members of the Palmach (the elite underground fighters during the British Mandate for Palestine), who fought to defend a state that was, at the time, only a dream.
+For young Zionists of the time, those same bonfires and songs honored not a learned scholar, but young members of the Palmach (the elite underground fighters during the British Mandate), who fought to defend a state that was, at the time, only a dream.

 For Israelis today, Lag BaOmer symbolizes the Jewish fighting spirit.
 In the days before the holiday, we collect wood and borrow shopping carts to carry all the branches to the sites of our bonfires.
 People with guitars and marshmallows flock from all corners, gathering at these sites for a night of singing and celebration.

 As it did with the events at Masada and the Warsaw Ghetto uprising, the Zionist movement has changed the view of Lag BaOmer from one of tragedy to triumph.
-Each represents a time during which the Jewish people was at risk, but opted to fight to live – and to live as Jews.
+Each represents a time during which the Jewish people were at risk, but opted to fight to live – and to live as Jews.

 This year – as I do every year on this date – I will sit around the bonfire with friends and sing songs of heroism, ever grateful for the opportunity to partake in Zionism’s transformation of some of the greatest tragedies into the greatest triumphs.